Ifeoma Dieke: Club

-International career
+International

 Dieke was eligible to represent either Scotland, the United States or Nigeria at international level.
 She made her Scotland debut in January 2004 against Greece and earned her 50th cap against Northern Ireland in May 2009.

 In October 2008 she scored an own goal in a UEFA Women's Euro 2009 qualifying play-off against Russia in Nalchik.
 The tie finished 4–4 and Scotland were eliminated on the away goals rule, much to Dieke's disappointment: "It hit off my shin, and for me that was the one that knocked us out because it was an away goal.
 I was beating myself up quite a bit for that."

 In 2012 Dieke was selected for a place in the Great Britain team at the 2012 London Olympics.
 Along with Scotland teammate Kim Little, Dieke was one of only two non-English players in the squad.
 She played alongside Casey Stoney in central defence, but suffered knee ligament damage in the second group match and had to withdraw from the squad.
 Medical tests showed that she had ruptured an anterior cruciate ligament, which prevented her from playing in the remainder of Scotland's UEFA Women's Euro 2013 qualifying matches.

 After missing almost two years of international football due to the injury, Dieke was recalled to Scotland's squad for the 2014 Cyprus Women's Cup.
 That October she won her 100th cap in Scotland's 2–0 2015 FIFA Women's World Cup qualification – UEFA play-offs defeat by the Netherlands in Rotterdam.

 Dieke remained in Scotland's team for UEFA Women's Euro 2017 qualifying.
 With teammate Jo Love, she was awarded a special cap in October 2015 as part of a UEFA-backed programme to honour players with 100 or more appearances for their national teams.

 When Scotland secured qualification for their first ever major tournament at UEFA Women's Euro 2017, after several near misses, 36-year-old veteran Dieke announced that she would be retiring from international football afterwards.
 She played in all three games as Scotland made a limp group stage exit, then confirmed her decision to retire the following month.